Last Thursday on Alberta

 Last Thursday is a community grown event, free to all artists and art vendors, musicians, performers & visitors that continues into the future despite the Mayor’s attempts to squeeze the event into a homogenized package.

-If you would like to vend on Last Thursday, grab your handmade wares, a table and head on out to Last Thursday on Alberta.
-Pleasse make sure to read the how-to set up portion on the art or non-art vendor pages.
+If you would like to display your work on Last Thursday, grab your handmade wares, a table and head on out to Last Thursday on Alberta.
+Please make sure to read the how-to set up portion on the artist or non-art vendor pages.

 Last Thursday is for creatives, artists, musicians and performers.

 Last Thursday is not for re-sales, imported goods, corporate promotions or retail.

 Parking can get difficult so please ride your bike or use public transportation to cut down on the congestion and we’ll see you out there!